-Future updates to this document are scheduled to be announced on the Monday immediately following the Prerelease weekend of an expansion or core set.
+Future updates to this document are scheduled to be announced on the Monday 12 days prior to the release date of an expansion or core set.
 Each update will become effective on the release date of that expansion or core set.